jmf1988/ytdash/README.md

   -fixed, -f            Play a fixed video quality instead of doing bandwidth
-                        adaptive quality change, This is the max set from options (default: False) -offset OFFSET, -o OFFSET
+                        adaptive quality change, This is the max set from options (default: False) --offset OFFSET, -o OFFSET
-                        Time or segments offset from where start to play, (i.e: 2h, 210m, 3000s or 152456, for hours, minutes, seconds and nº of segment respectively.)
+                        Time offset from where to start to play. can be negative or positive (i.e: -o 2h, -o 210m, --offset 3000s or --offset=-3h, -o=-5m, -o=-300s, for hours, minutes, seconds respectively.) (default: )

 </pre>
 Examples: